Farama-Foundation/Miniworld/README.md

 ### Observations

-The observations are single camera images, as numpy arrays of size (210, 160, 3).
+The observations are single camera images, as numpy arrays of size (80, 60, 3).
 These arrays contain unsigned 8-bit integer values in the [0, 255] range.
-This image format was chosen for compatibility, because it matches that of the Atari environments, which every RL framework out there tries to support.
-It is possible to configure the observation image size by directly instantiating the environment class and setting the appropriate parameters in the constructor.
+It is possible to change the observation image size by directly instantiating the environment class and setting the appropriate parameters in the constructor.

 ### Actions